-The Ancient Ruins of Mitla Oaxaca is the second-most important archaeological site in the state of Oaxaca and a must-see during your visit.
+The Ancient Ruins of Mitla Oaxaca is the second-most important archaeological site in the state of Oaxaca and a must-see during your travels through central Mexico!

-Mitla Oaxaca is most famous for its mosaic features which can be seen on the interior and exterior walls of the temple structure.
+Mitla is most famous for its beautiful mosaic features which can be admired on the interior and exterior walls of the temple structure.

-I have put together this complete guide of Mitla including how to get there, how much it costs and what to expect!
+I have put together this complete guide to visiting the ruins including how to get there, how much it costs, and what to expect when you arrive.

-The Mitla Ruins are located 43km southeast from Oaxaca City Center in the municipality of San Pablo Villa de Mitla.
+The Mitla Ruins are located 43km southeast of Oaxaca City Center in the municipality of San Pablo Villa de Mitla.

 HOW TO GET TO MITLA OAXACA

-There’s a couple of ways that you can reach the Mitla Ruins and they are either DIY or with a tour.
+There are a couple of options available when searching for how to get to the Mitla Ruins and they are either DIY or with a tour.

 VISIT MITLA OAXACA DIY

-If you wish to visit Mitla Oaxaca without a tour, your best option is to rent a car in Oaxaca City Center and make your own way out to this archaeological site.
+If you wish to visit without a tour, your best option is to rent a car in Oaxaca City Center and make your own way out to this archaeological site.